FREE TOOL

 What's the difference between statistical and practical significance?

-Statistical significance means the result is unlikely due to chance.
+Statistical significance means the result is unlikely due to chance (p < 0.05).
 Practical significance means the result is large enough to matter for your business.
-A 0.01% improvement might be statistically significant but not worth implementing.
+A 0.01% improvement might be statistically significant with enough traffic but not worth implementing.
+For most businesses, minimum detectable effect should be 10-20% improvement to justify implementation costs.

 More Free PM Tools